-The EcoZoom Jet Lite stove is a charcoal burning rocket stove developed for Urban use in developing countries.
+The EcoZoom Jet stove is a charcoal burning rocket stove developed for Urban use in developing countries.
 This type of cooking stove is called a “Jiko’ in East Africa – a simple ‘bucket’ of charcoal with a pan rest on top.
 The Zoom Jet Lite combines the rocket stove principles of preheated, dried air, highly insulated combustion chamber and limited fuel capacity to deliver cooking efficiency and fuel savings to the user.

 The Zoom Jet took an Ashden Award for women empowerment back in 2014 where its simple and robust construction, along with its fuel savings were demonstrated to put money back into the family budget.

 Construction wise the Zoom Jet has been developed to be a both effective and long lasting.
 Anything flimsy won’t survive long in Africa.
 Three silicon rubber ‘feet’ keep the Jet off surfaces, reducing heat loss by conduction.
 The single door hinge (the only moving part) remains slightly loose when cold, for expansion when warm.
 This is the ‘damper’ door which allows air into the preheat chamber/air reservoir.
 The heat can be controlled by opening and closing the door